SEN-RAD/faceRecognition-front/README.md

 * How to build and deploy a full-stack application using React, Node, and PSQL.
 * How to read API documentation and follow instructions to integrate an AI pre-built model.
 * How to use bcrypt and environment variables to hide sensitive information (e.g. passwords).
+* How to use npm packages for styling (e.g. tachyons, particles).

 ### Room for Improvement